 Southwest Airlines flights arrive and depart at gates on the A and B concourses.
 Passengers making connections to other flights can do so without exiting the TSA secure area.

 Opened in 1955 to accommodate first-generation jet airliners on its long runways, O’Hare Airport’s passenger terminal featured an innovative design using what they called “fingers,” now commonly known as concourses, radiating out from central terminal buildings.
 That concept was changed for Terminal 1, which opened in 1987 and features separate concourses that are parallel to the terminal building and reached by an underground tunnel.
 O’Hare is a major hub for both American and United airlines.
 The airport is closest to Chicago’s northwest suburbs.
 Downtown is about 18 miles southeast and takes about 40 minutes in normal traffic.

 O’Hare has four terminals.
 Domestic flights use terminals 1, 2 and 3.
 International flights use Terminal 5 (there is no Terminal 4).
 Walkways connect terminals 1, 2 and 3, both pre- and post-security.
 NOTE: The Airport Transit System (ATS) automated people mover connecting all terminals is closed for construction and not expected to reopen until early 2020.
-When it reopens it will connect the terminals with a Multi-Modal Facility opened in November 2018 and houses rental cars, economy parking and regional bus services and will also include a new rail station.
+When it reopens, the ATS will connect the terminals with a Multi-Modal Facility opened in November 2018 and houses rental cars, economy parking and regional bus services and will also include a new rail station.
 During construction, the airport is operating a shuttle bus service from outside baggage claim on the lower level roadway of the terminals.